luke-randolph/price-pulse/README.md

 [![CI](https://github.com/luke-randolph/price-pulse/actions/workflows/ci.yml/badge.svg)](https://github.com/luke-randolph/price-pulse/actions/workflows/ci.yml)

 A .NET 9 Blazor web app that tracks U.S. consumer prices — groceries, energy, housing, healthcare, and more — using official data from [FRED](https://fred.stlouisfed.org/) (the St. Louis Fed's economic data service).
-Beyond the raw numbers, it reframes prices through three **lenses** so the data actually means something: today's dollars, and hours of work.
+Beyond the raw numbers, it reframes prices through three **lenses** so the data actually means something: the nominal price, today's dollars, and hours of work.

 > _Add a screenshot or two here — the dashboard and a series detail page make a strong first impression._
 >